 Travel, transportation, entertainment, and gift expenses.
 Special recordkeeping rules apply to these expenses.
-For more information, see Publication 463, Travel, Entertainment, and Gift Expenses, and Publication 917, Business Use of a Car.
+For more information, see Publication 463, Travel, Entertainment, Gift, and Car Expenses.

 Employment taxes.
 There are specific employment tax records you must keep.
 See Publication 15.

 Assets.
 Assets are the property, such as machinery and furniture, that you own and use in your business.
 You must keep records to verify certain information about your business assets.
 You need records to figure the annual depreciation and the gain or loss when you sell the assets.
 Your records should show: